david-c14/ModularFungi/README.md

 #### The Modular Fungi collection was designed by [Omri Cohen](https://bit.ly/2P2watb) and coded by [David O'Rourke](https://github.com/david-c14)

-The Modular Fungi collection is available for free, and any [donations](https://paypal.me/omricohencomposer) that would encourage more creation is welcome.
+The Modular Fungi collection is available for free, and any [donations](https://paypal.me/omricohencomposer) that would encourage more creation are welcome.